Node Templates

 Using multiple custom labels in nodeSelector

-In case you have a node template with multiple custom labels custom-label-key-1=custom-label-value-1 and custom-label-key-2=custom-label-value-2.
-You can schedule your pods on a node created using that node template by providing nodeSelector with all the custom labels as described below:
+In case you have a Node template with multiple custom labels custom-label-key-1=custom-label-value-1 and custom-label-key-2=custom-label-value-2.
+You can schedule your pods on a node created using that Node template by providing nodeSelector with all the custom labels as described below:

 apiVersion: v1